Updated: May 25, 2026

 • Lavender Butter – A fragrant spread perfect for warm biscuits, scones, toast, or cornbread.

-• Lemon Lavender Sugar Cookies – A soft sugar cookie with a citrusy glaze and subtle floral aroma.
+• Lemon Lavender Cookies – A soft cookie with a citrusy glaze and subtle floral aroma.

-• Honey Lavender Pound Cake – Moist and rich with a floral glaze, great for gifting or brunch.
+• Lemon Lavender Pound Cake – Moist and rich with a floral glaze, great for gifting or brunch.

-• Lemon Lavender Breakfast Muffins – Bright, fluffy, and perfect for brunch or meal prep.
+• Blueberry Lavender Muffins – Bright, fluffy, and perfect for brunch or meal prep.

-• Lavender Lemon Iced Tea – Classic black or green tea mixed with fresh lemon juice and lavender syrup for a bright, floral twist.
+• Lavender Tea – Classic lavender tea mixed with fresh lemon juice and lavender syrup for a bright, floral twist.

 5 from 6 votes